 5. Keep the thermostat at a consistent setting—no lower than fifty-five degrees Fahrenheit—during the day and night, and when you’re on vacation.
 You might see a higher utility bill, but it will be cheaper than water damage costs.

-6. When temperatures fall below thirty-two degrees Fahrenheit, open cabinet doors to let warm air circulate around the kitchen and bathroom plumbing.
+6. Open cabinet doors when temperatures fall below thirty-two degrees Fahrenheit.
+Opening cabinets lets warm air circulate around kitchen and bathroom plumbing.